-- Represents and assists the Board in fulfilling its responsibility to - composition, structure and evaluation of the Board and its committee - identification and recommendation of qualified candidates for election to the Board - company's corporate governance practices and decisions - stockholder engagement and related processes - adequacy and administration of the Company's legal compliance programs, Code of Business Conduct and other policies relating to compliance - company's corporate social responsibility and environmental sustainability performance and the company's reporting on these matters - review of risk oversight processes and allocation of risk oversight responsibilities among the Board and its committees - director independence and related party transactions
+- Represents and assists the Board in fulfilling its responsibility to oversee the: - composition, structure, and evaluation of the Board and its committee, including identification and recommendation of qualified candidates for election to the Board - company's corporate governance practices and decisions - stockholder engagement and related processes - adequacy and administration of the company's legal compliance programs, Code of Business Conduct, and other policies relating to compliance - company's corporate social responsibility and environmental sustainability performance and the company's reporting on these matters - review of risk oversight processes and allocation of risk oversight responsibilities among the Board and its committees - company's programs for monitoring and managing cybersecurity risk - director independence and related party transactions

-Our Board of Directors has determined that each member of the Governance and Nominating Committee is independent within the meaning of the rules of the Nasdaq Stock Market.
-The Governance and Nominating Committee met four times during fiscal vear 2019.
+Our Board of Directors has determined that each member of the Governance and Nominating Committee is independent within the meaning of the rules of the Nasdag Stock Market.
+The Governance and Nominating Committee met 4 times during fiscal year 2021.